saransiddhantux/SigmaMCP-Branch-Simulator-Nirmaan-Hackathon-2026/SUBMISSION.md

 Business, strategy, product, distribution, and branch-expansion teams at Piramal today make growth decisions off fragmented data — branch performance, demographics, demand, competition, geography, credit behavior — with no single hyperlocal view tying it together.
 This prototype unifies that into one live, drillable, simulate-able map, built for the two personas who actually need it:

 - **Zonal Head** (`branch-pulse-view.html`) — a branch-operations view: zoom-driven Zone → Cluster → Branch drill-down over 733 real Piramal branch locations, health scoring, proactive alerts, and an AI Strategy Studio that turns "what happens if I move a slider" into "given a limited budget, what's the smartest intervention here."
-- **Leadership** (`leadership-view.html`) — a market/product expansion-opportunity scanner: pick a product, see which of six candidate cities is the strongest launch/expansion opportunity, understand *why* in one sentence, and compare a shortlist side by side.
+- **Leadership** (`leadership-view.html`) — a market/product expansion-opportunity scanner: pick a product, see which of candidate cities is the strongest launch/expansion opportunity for the current month, understand *why* in one sentence, and compare a shortlist side by side.

 Both are single self-contained HTML files sharing one design system (Piramal's Mudra 2.0) and one live-map stack (Leaflet.js + OpenStreetMap — free, no signup, no API key).
 Full narrative detail: [`docs/IDEA.md`](./docs/IDEA.md) (the problem and original concept) and [`docs/USER_JOURNEY.md`](./docs/USER_JOURNEY.md) (both personas' walkthroughs, as actually built).